UK DONOR EGG PROGRAMME FAQ

 How many eggs will I receive?

-The average number of eggs you receive will greatly be based upon which program you opt to participate in; whether it be a shared or non-shared program or frozen banked eggs.
+The average number of eggs you receive will greatly be based upon which programme you opt to participate in; whether it be a shared or non-shared program or frozen banked eggs.
+Whether you do 1:1, 1:2, or 1:3, each recipient is guaranteed a minimum of 4 mature eggs.

 - Frozen, banked eggs average 6 to 8 eggs per recipient